Build a Management Machine

 LD.4 Redefine Manager & Supervisor Role in Series of Discussions

-• LD.4.2 Establish New Manager/Supervisory Behavior Requirements
+- LD.3.2 Establish New Executive Behavior Requirements

 LD.5 Standardize Management Practices